WordPress Membership

 How to Add a Membership Level in WP eMember

-WP eMember uses a concept of membership level.
-This is designed to give you (the site owner) the ability to easily control and assign what content your members can and cannot see on your site.
+WP eMember uses a concept of membership levels.
+This feature is designed to give you, the site owner, the ability to easily control and assign what content your members can and cannot access on your site.

-When a visitor becomes a member, he is assigned to one of the membership levels you created.
+When a visitor becomes a member, he is assigned to one of the membership levels you create in the plugin.
 The member will then have access to the site’s content based on the permissions you defined in the membership level.

 The membership level also controls how long a member of that level has access to the content.
 For example: if you have created a level with a 60 day duration, then members who belong to that level will get access to the content for 60 days from the date they joined.
 After that time, their account will expire and they will need to renew or upgrade their account.